OutSystems/docs-support/src/troubleshooting/application-development/mabs-troubleshooting-android.md

 #### Cause

 This error occurs when building an app that defines the same meta-data tag more than once with different values.
-It is typically caused by the usage of some plugins that modify or create a new AndroidManifest.xml file that redefines or overrides the meta-data value.
+It's typically caused by the usage of some plugins that modify or create a new AndroidManifest.xml file that redefines or overrides the meta-data value.

 The log file should contain something similar to this log example, that shows a conflict caused by a plugin overriding the SOME_APP_KEY meta-data value that was already defined by its own library as a string resource: